Regulations & Documents

 The study plans below give exemplary schedules of modules that you may follow in order to fulfil the requirements of the degree programme within the regular study period of four semesters.
 The four versions cover different study scenarios, distinguishing whether you start in the winter or summer semester and whether you study full-time or part-time.

-- exemplary study plan(81.4 KB) for full-time studies beginning in the summer semester (Summer 2018)
+Exemplary study plans (full-time studies) beginning in the summer semester (Summer 2020)

 However, note that these study plans are examples only.
 You may and should make your own personal choice of electives according to your study and specialisation interests.